shinespark/slack-scripts/README.md

 ## delete_private_channels_all_posts.py

+delete all your posts in a private channel.
+The channel can be specified by `group_name` in conf.yaml.

+## delete_private_channels_all_files.py

-delete private channel's all posts.
-It's setted by `group_name` in conf.yaml.
+delete all your files in a private channel.
+The channel can be specified by `group_name` in conf.yaml.